enesozeren/lmu-mlops-project/reports/README.md

 - Enes Comments: We had some struggles with the continuous integration with cloud.
 Sometimes erros about GCP permission were complicated to solve but we have come up with solutions by checking the documentation & some forums.

+- Julias Comments: We encountered debugging issues within Visual Studio Code.
+For example, we had to implement a custom launch.json file, incorporating args attributes for parsing various configuration files for the hyperparameters.
+Also, the LightningModule from PyTorch Lightning forces us to use a more object-oriented programming style, which was difficult in the beginning, but ultimately led to more clean code.
+Furthermoe, we observed minor inaccuracies in the weights and biases documentation, so we mostly used the code examples to get a better feeling about its functionality.

 - Daniel Comments: Since we have a lot of dependendcies wie large libraries our docker images became large in size.
 On the one hand this means building takes a long time but also dowloading and pushing the images from/to the registry takes a long time.
 We mitigated this issue a bit by using cloudbuild and pulling the images to the compute engine VMs that have a fast internet connection.
 This lead to a long bugfix cycle.
 Another issue was dealing with the IAM system of GCP that isn't always streight forward.

 ### Question 27